darrenchan/darrenchan.github.io/notes/2016-08-24 IA workshop.rst

 IA styles
 ---------
-- Hierarchy - content relationship is broader and narrower
+- Hierarchy - content relationship is broader and narrower.
- - Broad - lots of items at each level
+ - Broad - lots of items at each level.
- - Deep - many levels with less items
+ - Deep - many levels with less items.
-- Strict - things in one place only
+- Strict - things in one place only.
-- Polyhierarchy - things can be in more than one place
+- Polyhierarchy - things can be in more than one place.
-- Balance IA style on content and what users are doing
+- Balance IA style on content and what users are doing.
 - There's no right or wrong approach.

 Examples with a mix of IA styles: https://www.qantas.com,